 The size and vitality of various Asian markets drive economic trends around the world.
-While COVID-19 first emerged in central China, the country was also the quickest to get a grip on the pandemic after authorities imposed strict control measures.
+While COVID-19 first emerged in China, the country was also the quickest to get a grip on the pandemic after authorities imposed strict control measures.
 With its large population and rapid growth, India is also a driver of overall trends in the region.
 Stages of development and opportunities within the other countries in the region vary significantly.
 Asia is projected to be home to more than half the world’s population by 2050, and Wisconsin now has trade representation covering 11 Asian markets.

 View detailed country information: China, Japan, Thailand, Vietnam, South Korea, Singapore, India, Taiwan

-The Doi Moi (renovation) economic and political reforms launched in 1986 have made Vietnam one of the most dynamic economies in Asia.
+The economic and political reforms launched in 1986 have made Vietnam one of the most dynamic economies in Asia.
 Between 2002 and 2018, more than 45 million people were lifted out of poverty.
 An emerging middle class, currently accounting for 13% of the population, is expected to reach 26% by 2026.
 Rising incomes have made consumption a key economic engine, accounting for around 70% of GDP.
 Vietnam is also a highly favored destination for shifting supply chains.
 Labor-intensive manufacturing has been migrating to Vietnam from China for at least the past decade, and the process has been accelerated by trade tensions between the U.S. and China.
-Supported by steady opening up of the market and easing of regulations, U.S. exports to Vietnam have more than doubled during the past 10 years, reaching $10 billion in 2020.
-Meanwhile, the U.S has been the largest export market for Vietnam in recent years.
-The country’s political stability, positive economic outlook, large population of 98 million, and rapidly expanding higher and middle classes make it an attractive market for exporters in a range of sectors from industrial machinery to medical equipment and environmental solutions.
+Supported by steady opening up of the market and easing of regulations, U.S.-Vietnam trade turnover has significantly increased during the past two decades, reaching $111 billion in 2021 from just $450 million in 1995.
+U.S. exports to Vietnam have more than doubled during the past 10 years, reaching $15 billion in 2021.
+Vietnam ranked as the 26th largest export market for Wisconsin, importing $169 million in goods from Wisconsin in 2021.
+The country’s political stability, positive economic outlook, large population, and rapidly expanding upper and middle classes make it an attractive market for exporters in a range of sectors from industrial machinery to medical equipment and environmental solutions.

 WANT TO LEARN MORE?